 Author: Robert M. Monczka, Robert B. Handfield, Larry C. Giunipero, James L. Patterson.
 (2015)

-This books is written by some heavy weights of Supply Chain education worlds, hence, it comes with very hefty price tag!!
+This book is written by some heavyweights of Supply Chain education worlds, hence, it comes with a very hefty price tag!!

-Enjoy the reading and let me know if you have read any other useful Supply Chain Management Book and want to include in this list!
+Enjoy the reading and let me know if you have read any other useful Books on Supply Chain Management and want to include in this list!

 The 12 Great Online Supply Chain Management courses For The Modern-Day Supply Chain Professional